A run-down of the best e-liquid, dry herb and wax vape pens, from the cheap-but-effective options to the pricey but

 Regardless of the type of e-cig pen you’re looking for, battery life is an important factor to consider.
 In general, bigger batteries are better, but if portability is important, it’s worth considering some lower-capacity, smaller options.

 Battery life is shown through its capacity, which is quoted as a number followed by mAh, which stands for milliamp hours.
 This is quite easy to interpret, too: bigger numbers mean your battery will last longer, if operating at the same power.
 But larger-capacity batteries are bulkier too – or, for a e-pen, usually longer – so it’s a bit of a trade-off between battery life and portability.

 For example, the Endura T18 e-liquid pen has a capacity of 1000 mAh, compared to 400 mAh for the smallest Halo Triton vaporizer pen.
 This tells you that – all else being equal – the Endura will last about two and a half times longer between charges in comparison to the Triton.

 Variable Voltage and Variable Temperature

 Although most vaporizer pens operate at a fixed voltage or temperature, some allow you to choose a setting to suit your preferences.
 This is really best seen as an extra feature rather than something you necessarily need, because you can get an excellent vape on many devices without variable voltage or variable temperature.

 However, some of the better vape pens – regardless of type – allow you to choose one of several settings.
-For e-liquid and wax pen vaporizers, this is a voltage.
+For e-liquid and wax pen vaporizers, this is a voltage or a wattage.
 For example, the Voopoo Vinci lets you choose any power setting up to 40 W, which means you can tailor your performance to suit your preference or the specific e-juice you’re using.
-Most dry herb vapor pens operate at a fixed temperature, but larger dry herb vaporizers give you several options for temperature settings, and again, it’s generally better to have options (even if not strictly necessary).
+Most dry herb vape pens operate at a fixed temperature, but larger dry herb vaporizers give you several options for temperature settings, and again, it’s generally better to have options (even if not strictly necessary).